goodeats/pppaaattt.xyz/docs/schema.md

 #### DesignAttribute

-- Represents a specific design property (e.g., color, sideLength).
+- Represents a specific design property (e.g., color, size).
 - Linked to layers; each layer can have multiple design attributes.
 - Attributes are categorized by AttributeType.
 - Filter attributes have an additional sub-type defined by FilterType.